memo-ciheam/unit5_bioinformatics/coding/report.md

 Eventually, `psiblast` was located in `/usr/bin/psiblast`, indicating that PSI-BLAST was installed system-wide but not bundled with the local BLAST binaries used earlier in the session.
-After switching to the correct executable path and running the command as the root user, the PSI-BLAST analysis completed successfully and produced the expected `profile.out` file.
+After switching to the correct executable path and running the command as **the root user**, the PSI-BLAST analysis completed successfully and produced the expected `profile.out` file.